Fryingpannn/WallStreetBets_BigDataAnalysis/README.md

 ***
 # **I. Abstract**

 One of the most popular platforms for stocks and financial discussion is a subreddit called WallStreetBets.
-We would like to help further democratize stock trading by making the access to insightful stock researches easier.
-Most people already know about the mainstream news outlets, this is why we choose this subreddit, where, although most posts are memes, there are actually some very insightful researches but not yet popularized information.
+We would like to help further democratize stock trading by making the access to insightful stock research easier.
+Most people already know about the mainstream news outlets, this is why we choose this subreddit, where, although most posts are memes, there are actually some very insightful research but not yet popularized information.
 We will use the posts on r/WallStreetBets as our dataset and aim to classify them as either valuable or less valuable posts in order to help any user quickly filter out posts he or she may want to read.
-This project aims to be particularly useful towards those, such as ourselves, who are interested in trading and investing in the stock market, but have little time to find or do their own researches.
+This project aims to be particularly useful towards those, such as ourselves, who are interested in trading and investing in the stock market, but have little time to find or do their own research.

 # **II.
 Introduction**

 With the influx of retail investors during the 2021 Coronavirus pandemic and GameStop fiasco, it is more important than ever for people to educate themselves on investment decisions.
 The largest financial subreddit, r/WallStreetBets, is home to many memes, however, many **DD*** posts are also present.

 Unlike professional investors, retail investors have very limited time to conduct their own research as they usually have a separate career.
-In this project, we aim to further democratize stock trading by filtering and classifying stock researches such that every regular investor has the opportunity to quickly access them.
+In this project, we aim to further democratize stock trading by filtering and classifying stock research such that every regular investor has the opportunity to quickly access them.

 We will be able to provide a quick filter on the top research posts as well as a classification on whether any given post may or may not be worth your time to read.